usrlocalben/mlr/README.md

 or, my demoscene experiments for 2015

-greetings to ryg/fr, who I owe many beers.
+greetings and thanks to many, but especially to ryg/fr, who I owe many beers.